Keelth/Keelth/README.md

 I enjoy a good challenge and solid teamwork.

-In my free time I enjoy playing videogames, listening to music, skating and discovering new places.
-I am also a foodie!
+In my free time I enjoy coding, playing videogames, listening to music.

 Feel free to reach out if you would like to know more about my profile!</h3>